-COMMENTS/REMARKS: Chatham County is the local sponsor.
-The County applied for Y230, Y301 and CRRSAA funds during the various Call for Projects in previous years.
-The County has been awarded Y230, Y301 and CRRSSA funds for implementation.
-The PE funds have been authorized.
-ROW is programmed in FY 2025 with matched Y301 funds and additional local funds.
-CST is in long range.
+COMMENTS/REMARKS: Chatham County is the project sponsor and provider of local funds.
+The County applied for Y230 and Y301 funds during the various Calls for Projects in previous years and has been awarded these funds for implementation.
+PE funds have been authorized.
+ROW is programmed in FY 2024 with Y301 and Y601 funds.
+CST is programmed in FY 2026 with Y230, Y301 and Y600 funds.